I still remember receiving my acceptance letter 18 months ago:

 The Laidlaw scholarship is so much more than a conventional scholarship.
 It's a journey.
 From the independent research, to the LiA, to meeting others scholars from around the world; it's been a ride with experiences that will stay with me for the future.

-I've faced many challenges throught my journey; but these are challenges that helped define my time in the programme.
+I've faced many challenges throughout my journey; but these were challenges that helped define my time in the programme.
 The summer research program was the first insight into dealing with difficult situations, having to self-define and work independently on a difficult research topic in efforts to make a meaningful contribution in a 6 week timeframe.
 The LiA taught me how to be a self-starter in a completely new and unfamiliar environment, and how to be self-sufficient; seeking new ways to become involved in the LiA.

 Importantly, in experiencing these and along my journey, it has taught me to define and how to become a leader.
-Walking into the first LEAD, all I know about leadership was that it was synonymous with 'boss'.
+Walking into the first LEAD session, all I know about leadership was that it was synonymous with 'boss'.
 I've since learned that a leader is much more than that; it's someone that inspires and motivates a team to complete a shared interest.
 My definition has changed to define a leader as a person that works with a team rather than someone that examines a team.

 Throughout the Laidlaw journey, there has been significant emphasis placed on globalisation; evidenced by all the traveling capabilities that a Laidlaw scholar has.
 The definition of a leader also encompasses this facet.
 A leader is someone that knows, or is at least aware, of how to deal with people from different backgrounds.
 A leader is aware that people have different thought processes and ideologies which can be influenced by location.
 A good leader is one that chooses to, and can lead, a diverse team.
 This became apparent to me on my LiA where I was required to work alongside the team.
 The team itself had people from all around the world and of different background; and the team worked well based on the contributions of these different people.
 The team leader knew how to use individual strengths to favourably influence the project.